 While the overall health of Hondurans has improved in recent decades, some serious health challenges remain.
-Life expectancy at birth increased from about 67 to 75 years since 1990 but remains lower than in the US (81).
-Although maternal mortality fell from 272 deaths per 100,000 live births to 72 between 1990-2020, it remains CENTAM's fourth highest rate after Nicaragua (78), Guatemala (96), and Belize (130), but is lower than the Latin American and Caribbean average (74) and significantly higher than the US rate (21).
+Life expectancy at birth increased from about 67 to 73 years since 1990 but remains lower than in the US (78).
+Although maternal mortality fell from 272 deaths per 100,000 live births to 47 between 1990-2023, it is lower than Guatemala (94), Belize (67), and Nicaragua (60).
+It is also lower than the Latin American and

+Caribbean average (77) but significantly higher than the US rate (17).

-Meanwhile, infant mortality (the proportion of infants who die before age 1) decreased from 45 to 15 deaths per 1,000 live births between 1990-2022, yet it also remains higher than the US rate (5).
-Hondurans are also vulnerable to chronic, noncommunicable diseases and outbreaks of communicable diseases spread by mosquitos or caused by parasites and bacteria.
+Meanwhile, infant mortality (the proportion of infants who die before age 1) decreased from 45 to 13 deaths per 1,000 live births between 1990-2023, yet it also remains higher than the US rate (6).
+Hondurans are also vulnerable to chronic, noncommunicable diseases and outbreaks of communicable diseases spread by mosquitos or caused by parasites and bacteria therapies.
+Some communities that lack access to modern medicine rely entirely on traditional remedies to treat ailments ranging from minor ailments like headaches and skin infections to chronic illnesses such as diabetes, respiratory disorders, and cancers.